STEP FOUR: WHAT KIND OF WORK CAN YOU DO?

 Beyond medical evidence, there are other ways to prove how your medical condition limits your ability to work.
 Under step four, the SSA can review any evidence you submit.
 You can submit evidence from your doctor, your past employer, or even a statement from your mother.
 But obviously, medical evidence is the best way to prove your problems.
 Submit the following at step four:

-• Consistent Treatment: Ongoing treatment proves the chronic nature of your condition.
+- Consistent Treatment: Ongoing treatment proves the chronic nature of your condition.
 Even if the doctor cannot halt the progress of your disease, you can still go to pain management.
+Do not stop going to the doctor and claim they cannot do anything for you.
+If you do that, then you will have no records to prove your claim.

 HOW THE SSA EVALUATES PAST RELEVANT WORK